gardener/sow/README.md

 ├── acre.yaml                  # config of the concrete installation instance
 ├── crop                       # the installation source for the landscape │   ├── acre.yaml
+│   ├── SPEC-VERSION           # optional file containing the specification
+│   │                          # version of the installation source
 │   ├── components             # components of the root installation source │   │   ├── comp1
 │   │   │   ├── component.yaml